-1(b) For the value of x{cut} that you find, what is the probability to accept an event with $x < x{\text{cut}}$ given that it is signal.
-(This is the power of the test with respect to the signal hypothesis or equivalently the signal efficiency.)
+1(b) For the value of x{cut} that you find, what is the probability to reject the background hypothesis (i.e., accept as a candidate signal event) with $x < x{\text{cut}}$ given that it is signal.
+(This is the power of the test of the background hypothesis with respect to the signal alternative or equivalently the signal efficiency.)